Granuloma annulare (GA) is a long-term (chronic) skin disease consisting of a rash with reddish bumps arranged in a circle or ring.

 GA can resolve on its own.
 You may not need treatment for GA, except for cosmetic reasons.
 Very strong steroid creams or ointments are sometimes used to clear up the rash more quickly.
 Injections of steroids directly into the rings may also be effective.
 Some providers may choose to freeze the bumps with liquid nitrogen.

-People with severe or widespread cases may need ultraviolet light therapy or medicines that suppress the immune system.
+People with severe or widespread cases may need medicines that suppress the immune system.
+Laser and ultraviolet light therapy (phototherapy) may also help.

 When to Contact a Medical Professional

-Call your provider if you notice a ring anywhere on your skin that does not go away within a few weeks.
+Call your provider if you notice a ring-like bumps anywhere on your skin that do not go away within a few weeks.

 Pseudorheumatoid nodule - subcutaneous granuloma annulare; GA